open-component-model/ocm-website/content/en/docs/cli-reference/download/download_resources.md

 - `ociRegistry`

 The library supports some downloads with semantics based on resource types.
-For example a helm chart can be download directly as helm chart archive, even if stored as OCI artefact.
+For example a helm chart can be download directly as helm chart archive, even if stored as OCI artifact.
 This is handled by download handler.
 Their usage can be enabled with the <code>--download-handlers</code>
 option.
 Otherwise the resource as returned by the access method is stored.